Miley Cyrus, Ariana Grande & Lana Del Rey Get Close On Instagram Post Promoting ‘Don’t Call Me Angel’

-Miley Cyrus is busy promoting her latest single, which is a collaboration with fellow singer-songwriters Ariana Grande and Lana Del Rey, and the singer took to her Instagram to celebrate the recently-released music video reaching number one on YouTube’s trending video list.
+Miley Cyrus is busy promoting her latest single, which is a collaboration with fellow singer-songwriters Ariana Grande and Lana Del Rey.
+The singer took to her Instagram to celebrate the recently-released music video reaching No. 1 on YouTube’s trending video list.

-The Instagram post, shared to her nearly 100 million followers on the platform, was posted just after 10 a.m. on Friday.
+The Instagram post, shared with her nearly 100 million followers on the platform, was posted just after 10 a.m. on Friday.
 The post, which the 26-year-old singer posted seconds after posting and deleting another still from the music video, featured the unlikely pop trio staring directly into the camera.

-Grande is seen flashing a closed-mouth smile and was rocking her signature high ponytail, while Del Rey sported her typical brunette locks with her usual middle part.
-Cyrus is sandwiched closely in-between her fellow “Don’t Call Me Angel” singers, putting an arm around longtime pal Grande while she, like the “Thank U, Next” singer, flashes a closed-mouth grin.
+Grande is seen flashing a closed-mouth smile and rocking her signature high ponytail, while Del Rey sported her typical brunette locks with her usual middle part.
+Cyrus is sandwiched closely in between her fellow “Don’t Call Me Angel” singers, putting an arm around longtime pal Grande while she, like the “Thank U, Next” singer, flashes a closed-mouth grin.
 Cyrus is rocking her blondish locks in loose curls with bangs, a look the singer has been sporting for the past several months.

 The collaboration between the three women dropped last night as part of the soundtrack for the Elizabeth Banks-directed Charlie’s Angels movie starring Kristen Stewart, Ella Balinska, and Naomi Scott as the film’s ritual characters.
-The characters were originally portrayed by Farrah Fawcett, Kate Jackson, and Jaclyn Smith in a popular television series that ran from 1976 to 1981, per CNN.
+The characters were originally portrayed by Farrah Fawcett, Kate Jackson, and Jaclyn Smith in the popular television series that ran from 1976 to 1981, per CNN.

 The Banks-directed Charlie’s Angels film is due out November 15, CNN reported.